 Mazuri Game Bird, Ratite, & Waterfowl Diets

+The most popular feed among exotic game bird, ratite, and waterfowl breeders is Mazuri.
+This company has put decades of research into the nutritional requirements of exotic animals and its feeds have been developed to maximize health, longevity and breeding results.
 Purina Mills also has a high quality feed for commercially raised game birds like ringnecks and chukars (look for their ad in the Gazette).
 The Mazuri and Purina diets are often mentioned as the feeds of choice by many successful game bird breeders and zoo curators writing about their breeding experiences in the Gazette.
 This feed is of the highest quality and formulated especially for specific types of birds.
-To locate a Mazuri dealer nearest to you, or for more information, visit the Mazuri website.
+To locate a Mazuri dealer nearest to you visit the Mazuri website.

 Many breeders of game birds and ducks provide their birds with live food such as mealworms.
-An outstanding and reliable source for mealworms, crickets, and other live foods is Rainbow Mealworms in Compton, California.
+The best and most reliable source for mealworms, crickets, and other live foods is Rainbow Mealworms in Compton, California.
 Many bird breeders feed a handful or two of mealworms to their birds every day throughout the year to help ensure nutritional adequacy.
 Some producers believe that mealworms or other live food helps to stimulate breeding activities.

 From Madison, Ohio, Richard Nielson writes, "I could not get along without the Game Bird Gazette.
 The large number of ads have helped me locate the birds I have needed.
-I've found some breeders in the Gazette classified ads that live near me that I didn't even kno\w about!
+I've found some breeders in the Game Bird Gazette classified ads that live near me that I didn't even know about!
 Although we raise mostly quail and ringneck pheasants, my wife saw some Crested Ducks for sale in the magazine and she has fallen in love with them!
 The breeders selling birds to me over the years have been wonderful and have gone out of their way to help me.
 I haven't found that kind of care, kindness, and comradery at the auctions I used to visit.
 What they say about bird breeders being some of the best people in the world is really true!."

 Popular Coturnix Quail